phenotypic/MacSwap/README.md

 ## What is it?

-MacSwap allows you to easily change you MAC address for your Mac.
-This can be useful in a variety of cases, all of which accommodated for by MacSwap.
+MacSwap allows you to easily change your MAC address.
+This can be useful in a variety of cases, all of which are accommodated for by MacSwap.

 ## Usage